Vegan Yule Log

 Stir in the caster sugar.

-Add the melted butter, soy milk and vanilla, then mix well until you have a smooth batter.
+Add the melted margarine, soy milk and vanilla, then mix well until you have a smooth batter.

 Transfer the batter to your lined tin and spread it out to the edges.
 It will be thicker than a regular cake mix so try to make sure it's spread very evenly.